christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 You can explore [Quarto’s documentation](https://quarto.org/docs/guide/) to learn more about creating documents, websites, blogs, books, slides, etc.

-Each page of your website is created by a R Markdown file (.qmd).
+Each page of your website is created by a q-Markdown file (.qmd).
 This format resembles an earlier yet another markdown format, .Rmd, also managed by RStudio, but tries to abstract away from the original R basis of .Rmd.

 All website pages are plain text file that have the extension .qmd.
 Notice that the file contains three types of content:

-* An (optional) YAML header surrounded by - - - (there is no need in the beginning to alter it)
+* An (optional) YAML header surrounded by - - - at the top (there is no need in the beginning to alter it)
 * R code chunks surrounded by ` ```s`.
 These chunks can be customized with `knitr` options, arguments set at the top of a chunk header after #|:
   + `#| eval: false` prevents running the code and include its results
   + `#| include: false` prevents code and results from appearing in the finished file.
 Quarto still runs the code in the chunk, and the results can be used by other chunks.